-Student's Name: Date of Birth: Address: City [Zin Code In the case of a homeless student, p lease include any available contact information.
-School the student is currently attending: School where alleged violation occurred, if different: Check One: High School Middle S School Elementary Sch hoolOther:(Please specify) If additional space is needed to answer any y of the following question ons, please use additional paper.
-The following is a statement of the alleged based.
-Please note that the alleged viola the date that the complaint is received.
+Student's Name: Date of Birth: Address: / / City n the case of a homeless student, plea State Zip Code ase include any available contact information.
+School the student is currently atte ending: School where alleged violation occ curred, if different: Check One: High School N Middle School Elementary School Other:(Please specify) If additional space is needed to ans swer any of the following questions, please use additional paper. e alleged violation(s) of IDEA and the facts upon which the statement is d violation(s) must not have occurred more than one year prior to the ed.